jessewei/jupyter_nodejs/README.md

 [![Docker Pulls](https://img.shields.io/docker/pulls/jessewei/jupyter_nodejs.svg?style=flat-square)](https://hub.docker.com/r/jessewei/jupyter_nodejs/)

 # Jupyter with multiple engine support
-This repository is jupyter for data science
+This repository is a Jupyter service for data science.

-This one contain feature is many programing language kernel , IPython3 (python2.7.9), IJulia, IRkernel, IGo, IScala, Bash, Redis kernel, IJavascript.
+Its feature is many programing language kernel, IPython3 (python2.7.9), IJulia, IRkernel, IGo, IScala, Bash, Redis kernel, IJavascript.
 Distribution of python is anaconda-2.1.0, this distribution is the latest version of using python2.

-The demo notebook include [IBM Watson service](https://console.ng.bluemix.net/) laboratory.
-Included utilites are,
+Those utilites included for [IBM Watson service](https://console.ng.bluemix.net/) laboratory are listed as below:
+- Watson SDK for nodejs and python
 - Node.js: json-query
 - Python: wordcloud